mui/tech-challenge-react/README.md

 Hi, I'm facing problem, please help.

-#### Steps to Reproduce 🕹
+#### Steps to reproduce 🕹

 1. Open https://codesandbox.io/s/recursing-mclean-2dub0?file=/demo.tsx
 2. Type <kbd>1</kbd> in the textbox.
 Once the options are loaded, the component displays options filtered by input value.
 The callback `onHighlightChange` log correct value `option 1 1`.
-3. Type <kbd>2</kbd> in the textbox.
+3. Then type <kbd>2</kbd> in the textbox.
+The textbox now contains `12`.
 The component displays options filtered by input value.
 The callback `onHighlightChange` log wrong value `option 1 1` instead of `option 2 12`.

+#### Environment

+`@material-ui/core@5.0.0-alpha.15`

 ---

 ### Objective

-The goal of this second phase is to improve the component, and hopefully solve most of the pain point of this developer.
+The goal of this second phase is to improve the component from v5.0.0-alpha.15 and hopefully solve most of the pain points of this developer.

 - [ ] Commit your changes
 - [ ] Explain the tradeoff taken, compared to the alternatives

-Some guidances:
+### Guidance

+The repository you have cloned in the beginning includes a simplified version of https://github.com/mui/material-ui on v5.0.0-alpha.15.

 - The documentation of the Autocomplete component can be found at http://0.0.0.0:3003/components/autocomplete/.
 It's updating live with changes in the source.
-- The tests of the Autocomplete component can be found at [`packages/material-ui/src/Autocomplete/Autocomplete.test.js`](https://github.com/mui-org/react-technical-challenge/blob/master/packages/material-ui/src/Autocomplete/Autocomplete.test.js)
+- The tests of the Autocomplete component can be found at [`packages/material-ui/src/Autocomplete/Autocomplete.test.js`](https://github.com/mui/react-technical-challenge/blob/master/packages/material-ui/src/Autocomplete/Autocomplete.test.js)
 - The tests of the Autocomplete component can be run with `yarn t Autocomplete`.
 - We expect bug fixes to come with a new test.
 - Fixing this bug might require breaking other tests, you should evaluate if the tradeoff is acceptable.

 ## Submission

-**DO NOT** host your project on public repositories.
+**DO NOT** host your project on a public repository.
 Send us a zip file containing this project (with the _.git_ but without the _node_modules_) at job@mui.com.
 Thanks!